 If you’re curious whether your pressure-washed decking is dry enough to stain, there are two methods to check:

-- One way to measure the moisture in the wood is to use a moisture meter.
+One way to measure the moisture in the wood is to use a moisture meter.
 It’s best to take probes in several spots.
-That’s because parts of the deck that are exposed to sun tend to dry quicker than the one that are under shade.
+That’s because parts of the deck that are exposed to sun tend to dry quicker than the one that is under shade.
 The perfect readings for a dry deck are 12%-15%.
 If the levels are higher, you should wait another day or so before staining your deck.